- Prep time:

 Bake the pastry base for 8-10 minutes until light golden.
 Allow to cool.

-Whisk together the cream cheese and vanillin sugar until smooth then add the sour cream, eggs, flour and lemon rind and whisk until well combined.
+Whisk together the cream cheese and Gewurzhaus Vanilla Bean Sugar until smooth then add the sour cream, eggs, flour and lemon rind and whisk until well combined.
 Pour the filling into the tart base, sprinkle with the almonds then place onto a universal tray.

 Reduce the temperature to 150°C and bake for 40-45 minutes or until the filling is set and golden.
 Allow to cool in the pan on a wire rack.